Curriculum Vitae January 2012

 Senior Staff, Hampshire College Summer Studies in Mathematics,

-HCSSiM is a six-week intensive residential program for very talented high-school students.
-In class hours, I taught the equivalent of two college courses each summer.
-Content of the 3-week introductory workshop ranged from group theory to combinatorics to classification of surfaces to number theory to complex analysis to infinite set theory.
-3-week maxi courses are equivalent to upper-level undergraduate semester courses.
-I designed Polytopes and More, a maxi course on convex geometry, Graphs on Surfaces, a maxi course on topological graph theory and Recent Papers and Lebesgue Integration mini courses; I co-designed Polyhedra and Friends, a maxi course on convex geometry and origami mathematics and Knot Theory and Convex Hulls mini courses.
-My numerous hour lectures ranged from Sets with no SETs to Computing Simplicial Homology Groups.
-As Co-Director, I worked with David Kelly of Hampshire College to recruit, screen, mentor, and evaluate both students and staff.
-In addition to these activities, we wrote a new Interesting Test for the applications process each year, maintained advisory relationships with alumni, and wrote grant proposals to help fund the Summer Studies.
+Taught 100+ hours of college-level mathematics over six summer weeks at program for very talented high-school students.
+Content of the 3-week introductory workshop ranged from group theory to combinatorics to number theory to complex analysis to infinite set theory.
+Designed Polytopes and More, a 3-week course on convex geometry, Graphs on Surfaces, a 3-week course on topological graph theory, and Recent Papers and Lebesgue Integration short courses; co-designed Polyhedra and Friends, a 3-week course on convex geometry and origami mathematics, and Knot Theory and Convex Hulls short courses.
+Gave hour lectures ranging from Sets with no SETs to Computing Simplicial Homology Groups.
+As Co-Director, worked with David Kelly of Hampshire College to recruit, screen, mentor, and evaluate both students and staff, to write a new Interesting Test for the applications process each year, to maintain advisory relationships with alumni, and to write grant proposals to help fund the Summer Studies.

 Graph Theory, Springs 2003, 2005---used fundamental questions of topological graph theory to motivate student-driven explorations, including classifying surfaces, supplemented with Trudeau and Wilson texts.